Hartford Courant: Recent history

 The Courant won a 1992 Pulitzer Prize for inquiring into problems with the Hubble Space Telescope (a Connecticut company was involved in the construction), and it won a 1999 Pulitzer Prize in the Breaking News category for coverage of a 1998 murder-suicide that took five lives at Connecticut Lottery headquarters.
 A series of articles about sexual abuse by the head of a worldwide Catholic order, published since February 1997, constituted the first denunciation of Marciel Maciel known to a wider audience.

 In 2000, Times Mirror and the Courant became part of the Tribune Company, one of the world's largest multimedia companies.
 By then the Courant had acquired the Valley Advocate group of "alternative" weeklies started by two former Courant staff members in 1973.
 Tribune also owned two local television stations: Fox affiliate WTIC-TV and The CW affiliate WCCT-TV.

 In 2005, The Courant became the most recent American newspaper to win the Society for News Design's World's Best Designed Newspaper award.
 In 2006, the paper's investigation into mental health and suicides among Americans serving in the Iraq war was featured in the PBS documentary series Exposé: America's Investigative Reports in an episode entitled "Question 7."

-In late June 2006, the Tribune Co. announced that Courant publisher Jack W. Davis Jr. would by replaced by Stephen D. Carver, vice president and general manager of Atlanta, Ga., TV station WATL.
+In late June 2006, the Tribune Co. announced that Courant publisher Jack W. Davis Jr. would be replaced by Stephen D. Carver, vice president and general manager of Atlanta, Ga., TV station WATL.
 In March 2009, Tribune replaced Carver with Richard Graziano, who was given a dual role as Courant publisher and general manager of Tribune's two Hartford television stations.
 In May of the same year, Tribune announced that Jeff Levine, a newspaper executive with a background in marketing, would become "director of content" and that the editor or "print platform manager" of the Courant would report to Levine as would the news director of WTIC-TV.
 Shortly after that, the Courant's two highest ranking editors were let go.

 After 2010, Courant has offered early retirement and buyout packages to reduce staff as it continues to experience declines in advertising revenue.
 There have also been layoffs and reduction in pages.
 Newsroom staff peaked in 1994 at close to 400 staff, down to 175 staff by 2008, and 135 staff in 2009.